fwhaslam/RobotMinds/README.md

 ## History ( latest first )

+2022/08/03 = Modified the CycleGAN_Horse2Zebra.py code to use an AdventureTime image dataset
+    instead of zebras.
+The results were dissapointing.
+The images retained the horse shape, but became broad swathes of adventure time color based on broad swathes of similar shading in the horse image.
+It never picked up on the 'dark outline' for cartoon. to /horseZebra_transform/CycleGAN_Horse2AdventureTime.py

 2022/08/03 = Modified 91_StyleTransfer.py to use an AdventureTime image for style
     The results were disappointing, colors and shapes were transfered, but not at a global scale. to /style/Dog_AdventureTime_StyleTransfer.py